hirosystems/clarinet/components/clarinet-format/README.md

 By default lines will be wrapped at 80 characters and indents will be 2 spaces but both are configurable.

+If you want to ignore a specific block with the formatter, you can precede it with a comment `;; @format-ignore`

 ### LSP / VSCode integration

 From VSCode or using LSP you can configure formatting on-demand or on-save.
 There is also "Format Section" which formats only the highlighted section.
 Format-on-save can be enabled in VSCode settings and is off by default.